humdrum-tools/humdrum-documentation/tool/thru/index.md

 ### WARNINGS

-Humdrum ouput is not guaranteed with the **thru** command.
+Humdrum ouput is not guaranteed with the <span class="tool">thru</span> command.
 In order to assure Humdrum output, it is necessary to have the same number of active spines at each point where sections are joined together in the expanded output.
 In addition, the exclusive interpretations must match where sections are joined.

-Note that if an expansion list appears after some initial data records, then **thru** causes the initial material to be output before expanding the document according to the expansion list.
+Note that if an expansion list appears after some initial data records, then <span class="tool">thru</span> causes the initial material to be output before expanding the document according to the expansion list.

 No two expansion lists can be identified using the same version label.